vlad-bulakh/generic-stack-in-c/README.md

 and the binary file 'stack' should be created in the same directory.

 ## Running
-To run the compiled code, simply type
+To run the compiled code, type
 ```
 ./stack
 ```